 Petitions entice people to indicate their support for your cause.
 A well-crafted petition not only acts as an effective rallying cry but captures supporter information to help you build your list and further your organization’s goals.

 For more information about how to best use this powerful tool, download our free eBook, The Essential Guide to Online Advocacy for Nonprofits.

 Step 1: Getting Started

-- Click Activities from the left navigation bar > Petitions tab > +Create a Petition button to the right of the screen.
+- Click the + Create a Petition button to the right of the window.

 - The Basics tab is selected by default.
 Fill out the fields.
 See Activity "Basics" for more information.

 - Click the Next button at the bottom-right of the window.
 The compose window will open.

 - Enable third-party analytics if you wish.
 Click here for more information about third-party analytics.

 - In the form itself, add content, add images, and add additional Elements.
 (If you selected the Blank template you will have to add Elements before you can add or create content.)
 To add additional elements, click the Elements tab at the top right of the screen.
 See the Visual Editor for Activities and Messaging section for detailed information about Elements.